Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 |axis type|1|type of axis and how parallel setup|RRRRRR (industrial robot)|
 |endpoint|1|3 direction vectors, point of endpoint|1,0,0,0,1,0,0,0,1,500,0,712|
 |endpoint angle reference|1|maxactuators * degrees or positions|0,0,0,0,0,0|

+The direction vectors must be normalized (i. e. the sum of the squares is 1).

 The norm which is needed for CGA points is added and cached and is not needed as input value.